GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 Intended to be used solely as a testing tool (not fit for any production environment).

-It is using [libplctag](https://github.com/libplctag/libplctag) library v2.1.17, which was compiled from the source on the iMac itself.
+It is using [libplctag](https://github.com/libplctag/libplctag) library v2.3.6 but it also has v2.1.22, both compiled from the source on the iMac itself which did require small modifications.
+You can choose whic library to use by editing libplctag.py file and just swapping numbers (just search for 'Power Macintosh' in the file).
-Using any other version of the library would require that you compile it from the source yourself (which is a tricky business).
+Using any other version of the library would require that you compile it from the source yourself.

 The included libplctag.py file was modified to include the 'Power Macintosh' check.